 20 Main Tavern (bar), 14 Minute Drive, Au Sable Forks

 We love 20 Main Tavern!
 Local bar with a cool rustic vibe, pool table, shuffleboard and regular live music.
 They have a great backyard patio where bands play.
-A very welcoming environment and fun environment.
+A very welcoming and fun environment.
 Just a short drive from our house, straight up 9N.
 Great place to have a beer.

 Sugar House Creamery (farm shop), 2 Minute Drive, Upper Jay